 You can’t control whether your organization is the target of a cyber-attack, but you can control how prepared you are to handle it.
 Cybersecurity is essentially contingent on human interactions between the user, the defender, and the attacker.
 Kaspersky Lab reports that 90% of corporate data breaches are caused by social engineering attacks and employee error, not by issues with cloud or network providers.
-In turn, virtual simulations prove particularly useful for assessing and improving your cyber strategy, as they utilize human cognition and behavior.
+In turn, cybersecurity virtual simulations prove particularly useful for assessing and improving your cyber strategy, as they utilize human cognition and behavior.

 Here’s 5 ways virtual simulations promise to significantly improve your cyber strategy and resilience: